 Explosive strength refers to an individual’s ability to exert a maximal amount of force in the shortest possible time interval.
 Developing explosive power or conditioning an athlete to generate more force in shorter time intervals is exactly what the Ranger Program is targeting.
 Being strong means you can exert force.
-But being powerful means you can exert it fast — and slow down fast as well.
+But being powerful means you can exert it quickly — and slow down quickly as well.

 We are not focusing on building football players.
-Whether big or small, the attention is in building athletes.
+Whether big or small, the attention is on building athletes.

-With the constant focusing on the core movements.
-We begin with the search for mastery of these exercises:
+With constant focusing on the core movements, we begin with the search for mastery of these exercises:

 - Power Clean*